y3i12/nabu_nisaba/.dev_docs/dev.dump.md

 #      #    #    #    #      #    #    #    #      #    #    #    # #    #    #    #    #    ##
 ##     ##   ##        ##          ##   ##   ##          ##   ##     ##        ##   ##        #
  #       ###         #              ###    #              ###      #            ###           #

-we've implemented a guidance system in the past in nabu, then half transfered responsibilities to nisaba and it was never properly used. considering its usage and maintenance level, i'd like to opt out and remove what's left of the guidance system. what you think of this?